nadjaantonjak/picture-promise/README.md

 ## Acceptance criteria
 ```
-GIVEN I do not have an account in the picture-promise app,
+GIVEN I do not have an account in the memories app,
 WHEN I click register THEN I am presented with a form AND I need to enter a username, email and password
 WHEN I enter an exisitng user email to register THEN I am presented with an error message to notify me that the username has been taken
 WHEN I submit the form with a unique email THEN I am taken to the user dashboard

-GIVEN I have an account in the picture-promise app ,
+GIVEN I have an account in the memories app ,
 WHEN I enter registered username and password THEN I am taken to the user dashboard

-GIVEN I have an account in the picture-promise app,
+GIVEN I have an account in the memories app,
 WHEN log in THEN I am presented with a dashboard showing all my posts
 AND I have the option to create a new item, view an exisitng item, edit an existing item and delete an existing item.

-GIVEN I have logged in to the picture-promise,
+GIVEN I have logged in to the memories,
 WHEN I choose to create a new item THEN I am presented with a form.
 AND I need to fill out the form and add a photo.
 WHEN I submit the form THEN I am presented with the post on my dashboard.